 “After you make a claim, statistics show you’re more likely to make additional claims and therefore become a riskier customer,” says Adams.
 “To compensate for potential future losses and ensure profitability, insurers charge more.”

 Should You Bother Filing a Claim?

 If the thought of your insurance rates surging keeps you up at night, it’s important to keep a few things in mind.
 First, your auto rates are only expected to surge if you are at fault in an accident.
-If someone else is at fault, the full claim is almost always handled through their insurance company – not yours.
+If you are at fault, or if multiple parties are involved, it’s in your best interest to play it safe and contact your insurance company.
+However, if someone else is at fault, the full claim is almost always handled through their insurance company – not yours.

 “If you have a minor repair with a cost that’s close to your deductible, it may not make sense to file a claim and see your rate go up,” says Adams.
 “For instance, if a tree falls on your property’s fence, or you have a single-car accident that damages your vehicle or your property only.”
 It might make more sense to pay for the damage yourself upfront, rather than file an insurance claim and pay significantly higher premiums for the next few years.

 That said, Adams also reminds us that the main point of insurance is to protect us from accidents that could present a financial hardship.

 “It’s important to use it when you need it, even if your rate will go up,” says Adams.
 “Just don’t be short-sighted by filing frivolous, small claims that could cost more in higher premiums in the long run.”

 What Should You Do if Your Insurance Rates Climb?

 Whether you file a claim with your car insurance or homeowner’s policy, you do have some options if your premiums surge.
 And the No. 1 option you have shouldn’t come as a surprise: If you’re unhappy with your insurance company for any reason, you should consider shopping around with other best car insurance companies.